 We’re not the first to discover the Dominique Ansel Bakery, and we won’t be the last.

 That being said, we really enjoyed our respite from the heat and the chance to share a world-class pastry.
 Not time we’re in the neighborhood maybe we’ll get lucky with the cronut gods.
-It not, maybe we’ll take a Greenwich Village food tour instead.
+It not, maybe we’ll visit a different NYC bakery instead.

 Update